Pilgrimage for COP26

 The annual Terminalia Festival of Psychogeography

-Terminus was one of the really old Roman gods – he didn’t have a statue, he was a stone marker – and his origin, associated with a physical object, and lack of the usual stories that go with the gods, may have originated from animalistic religions.
+Terminus was one of the really old Roman gods.
+He didn’t have a statue, he was a stone marker, and his origin was associated with a physical object).
 He had influence over less physical boundaries too, like that between two months, or between two groups of people.
-Terminalia was celebrated on the 23rd February – which was the last day of the Roman Year, the boundary between two new years.
+Terminalia is celebrated on the 23rd February which was the last day of the Roman Year, the boundary between two new years.

 Women Who Walk

-Tamsin Grainger is a member of Women Who Walk.
-The network is for women who use walking in their creative or academic practice.
-It includes artists, writers, field historians and archaeologists, psychogeographers, academics and more.
+TI am a member of Women Who Walk.
+This network is for women who use walking in their creative or academic practice, and it includes artists, writers, field historians and archaeologists, psychogeographers, and academics.

-Walking Between Worlds 1 an account of the walk
+Walking Between Worlds 1 an account of the first part of the walk

-Walking Between Worlds 2 the second part of an account of the walk
+Walking Between Worlds 2 the second part of the walk

-Walking Between Worlds – 3 the third part of an account of the walk
+Walking Between Worlds – 3 the third part of the walk